dawidkaplon/Django-Weather-Checker/README.md

 # Weather-Checker

+🚨 **Note:** In order website to work, You have to get your own API_KEY from OpenWeatherMap and paste it into API_KEY.txt!

 ## Overview

 Weather-Checker is a simple and intuitive web application that allows users to quickly check the current weather conditions for any location worldwide.